Yes, it’s correct we are really disappointed. It really brings us down.

 Here are the solutions;

-1. ASSESSING - Having a Functional Movement Assessment (FMS) by a professional in order to determine areas of weakness (Mobility/Stability).
+1. ASSESSING - Having a Tennis Fitness Assessment by a professional in order to determine areas of weakness (Mobility/Stability).
 Work out their strength and weaknesses and then you can get a plan moving forward.

-3. CORRECT TECHNIQUE AND FORM -Before attempting to lift load, athletes need to be able to perform the 6 primal movement patterns – Squat, Lunge, Bend, Pull, Push and Rotate.
+3. CORRECT TECHNIQUE AND FORM - Before attempting to lift the load, athletes need to be able to perform the 6 primal movement patterns – Squat, Lunge, Bend, Pull, Push, and Rotate.
 These fundamental movement patterns are crucial to get right at a young age.

 4. IMPROVE STABILITY – If you want longevity for a young athlete (which should be our goal) you need to protect and strengthen those smaller muscles around their joints.
 Work inner (smaller) muscles first and then progress to strengthening the outside (larger) muscles.